-Listed below is an outline only of a number of scholarships available to students.
+Listed below is an outline in summary form of undergraduate scholarships available to students.
 Full information may be obtained from the Student Centre located on the Lower Ground Floor of the Chancellery.

 Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar and Deputy Principal by 14 January each year.
 Please note that not all of these awards are available every year.